Risk Factors Dashboard

 We might be unable to successfully recruit and retain qualified employees.

 Our ability to attract, engage, develop, and retain qualified and experienced employees, including key executives and other talent, is essential for us to meet our objectives.
 We compete with many other businesses to attract and retain employees.
 Competition among potential employers results in increased salaries, benefits, or other employee-related costs, or in our failure to recruit and retain employees.
-We may experience sudden loss of key personnel due to a variety of causes, such as illness, and must adequately plan for succession of key management roles.
-Employees might not successfully transition into new roles.
-Separately, there is increased scrutiny on companies’ diversity, equity, and inclusion (“DEI”) initiatives.
-Negative perception of our DEI initiatives, whether due to our perceived over or under pursuit of such initiatives, may likewise result in issues hiring or retaining employees, as well as potential litigation or other adverse impacts.
+We may experience sudden loss of key personnel due to a variety of causes, such as illness; and although we must adequately plan for timely succession of key management roles, our succession plans might not be effective, and employees might not successfully transition into new roles.
 Any of these risks might have a materially adverse impact on our business operations and our financial position or results of operations.

 20